 WHAT RACE AND ETHNICITY is Rihanna?
 What is her background and nationality?
 Is she black, mixed race, African American or Jamaican?
 The answers may seem obvious to some, but in fact many fans, not knowing what the music diva's heritage or genealogy is, or where her parents are from, turn to the Internet for the stats.
-Google's search results reveal much about what people do or don't know about the young celebrity and girlfriend of R&B singer Chris Brown.
+Google's search results reveal much about what people do or don't know about the young celebrity and former girlfriend of R&B singer Chris Brown.
 For example, approximately 50 people around the world Google the question, “Is Rihanna white?” every month.
 Further, 1,300 people ask, “Is Rihanna black?”, while 390 fans a month ask, “Is Rihanna British?”

 RIHANNA'S ETHNICITY AND NATIONALITY In fact, the music star, who has notched over 100m record sales, is West Indian.
 She was born in Saint Michael, Barbados on February 20, 1988.
 Of her parents, her mother, Monica Braithwaite, a retired accountant, is a mix of African and Guyanese.
 (Guyana is located off the northern coast of South America).
 Her father, Ronald Fenty, was a warehouse supervisor.
 He is of Barbadian and Irish ancestry.